Roundhouse Barn, Cornwall, England

 Please quote greentraveller when you book

 £115 per room per night including breakfast and cream tea on arrival

-Our home has two spacious ensuite double rooms - "The Fal" and "The Minack".
+Our adults only home has two spacious ensuite double rooms - "The Fal" and "The Minack".
 Our prices, per room range from £90/night including breakfast (low season) to £115/night including breakfast (high season).